ghubnerr/python-turtle/README.md

 - [Spirograph Tutorial](https://en.wikipedia.org/wiki/Spirograph) - Wikipedia article explaining the principles and history of spirographs.

 Feel free to explore this code and modify it.

+## Credit

+The idea for this Project was inspired by Dr. Angela Yu, from the App Brewery on here Python 100 Days of Code Bootcamp for Udemy.

 ## License